hosseinmd/free-gantt/README.md

 # Free Gantt Chart

-A beautiful, free Gantt chart visualization tool built with React, TypeScript, and [@svar-ui/react-gantt](https://docs.svar.dev/react/gantt/).
-Upload your CSV files to instantly visualize project timelines and task dependencies.
+A beautiful, free Gantt chart visualization tool built with React, TypeScript.
+Connect your Google Sheets or upload CSV files to instantly visualize project timelines and task dependencies.

 ## 🚀 Features

 - 📊 Interactive Gantt chart visualization with dark theme
+- 🔗 **Google Sheets Integration** - Connect directly to your Google Sheets
+  - Real-time data sync
+  - Edit in the Gantt chart and save back to Google Sheets
+  - No file uploads needed
 - 📁 CSV file upload support with drag & drop
 - ✏️ Full editing capabilities:
   - Add, edit, and delete tasks